ahrar-deriv/dart_ahrar_architecture_poc/README.md

 #### Dependency Resolution

-The Engine Layer is aware of the data dependencies within the application, thanks to the XML file defined by the developer.
+The Engine Layer is aware of the data dependencies within the application, thanks to the dependency file defined by the developer.
 If one API call depends on the data retrieved from another API call (e.g., authentication preceding data retrieval), the Engine Layer intelligently resolves these dependencies.

 #### Data Retrieval